cusnirati/Topshelf/doc/source/configuration/config_api.rst

 Service Name
 ------------

-Specify the base name of the service, as it is registered in the services control manager.
+Specify the base name of the service, **as it is registered in the services control manager**.
 This setting is optional and by default uses the namespace of the Program.cs file (well, basically, the calling assembly type namespace).

 .. sourcecode:: csharp